Ave-Sergeev/Ave-Sergeev/README.md

-## Hi, my name is Artem, I'm a backend developer using Scala in my work (and Rust as a hobby)👋
+## Hi, my name is XX 👋
+I'm a backend developer using Scala in my work (and Rust as a hobby)

 ---